rufig/spf/docs/intro.en.md

 <a id="require"/>
 ###[REQUIRE][start]

-SPF has a non-standard word `REQUIRE ("word" "file" -- )`, where `word` should be the one defined in `file`.
-If this word is already present in the system, `REQUIRE` will consider the library already loaded.
+SPF has a non-standard word `REQUIRE ("word" "file" -- )`, where `word` is some word defined in the library `file`.
+If `word` is present in the context vocabulary, `REQUIRE` will consider the library already loaded.
 This prevents from loading the same libraries again.
+At contrary, if `REQUIRE` fails to find `word` - the library is included as always (via `INCLUDED`).
 For example:

 	REQUIRE CreateSocket ~ac/lib/win/winsock/sockets.f
 	REQUIRE ForEach-Word ~pinka/lib/words.f
 	REQUIRE ENUM ~nn/lib/enum.f

+**NB:** Always select the most unique word from the included library as the first argument for `REQUIRE`.

 ----